AST-Course/AST5110/README.md

 Cambridge University Press.<br>
 <http://numerical.recipes>

+* Culbert B. Laney.<br>
+Computational Gasdynamics.<br>
+University of Colorado, Cambridge University Press

+* K. W. Morton and D. F. Mayers
+Numerical Solution of Partial Differential Equations: And introduction Computing Laboratory, University of Oxford, Cambridge University Press.

 ## Dependencies

 * Anaconda 3 includes most of the required libraries.

+* We will have tests to run in CI/CD, so [pytest](https://docs.pytest.org/) will be convenient.

+* For good practices and clean the code []()

 * In addition, you will create your own python library.
 As a starting point, fork the